 Activities:

 Hiking is the main activity here.
 The main activity is hiking an 8-mile round-trip trail.
 It’s a tough climb with a rocky section at the top but offers great views as a reward.
+The mountain was also featured in “Twin Peaks” TV series.

 Scenic Highlights:

 From the top, you can see Snoqualmie Valley, North Bend, and Seattle on clear days, surrounded by peaceful wilderness.
+I highly recommend this half-day tour from the city:

 Wildlife: